yashraj-kumawat-14/to-do-list-app/README.md

 # to-do-list-app
-It's a simple to do list desktop application made with python and tkinter.
+It's a simple To-Do list desktop application made with python and tkinter.